Ferris wheel: Double and triple wheels

-A double Ferris wheel designed to include a horizontal turntable was patented in 1939 by John F. Courtney, working for Velare & Courtney.
+A double Ferris wheel with a horizontal turntable was patented in 1939 by John F. Courtney, working for Velare & Courtney.
 In Courtney's design, there were two independent Ferris wheels, each rotating at either end of a cantilever arm.
-The cantilever arm was supported in the middle by a tall vertical support, and the cantilever arm itself rotated around its middle pivot point.
+The cantilever arm was supported at its midpoint by a tall vertical support, and the arm itself rotated about its middle pivot point.
 The design was similar to the earlier Aeriocycle, but the double wheel patented by Courtney allowed the cantilever arm to make a complete rotation, while the Aeriocycle was limited to a seesaw motion.
 Courtney continued to file additional patents on improved designs through the 1950s to make them more portable, and at about the same time, the Velare brothers patented the "Space Wheel", a side-by-side double with four total Ferris wheels.

 The design was later sold to the Allan Herschell Company in 1959 and marketed as the "Sky Wheel"; the first sale as the Sky Wheel was to 20th Century Rides in October 1960.
 The Sky Wheel seated up to 32 riders in 16 two-person cars, with 8 cars per wheel, and riders reached a peak of approximately 80 ft.
-The height and popularity of the Sky Wheel was eclipsed by larger single wheels in the late 1980s and early 1990s, and it has since largely disappeared from common use.
+The height and popularity of the Sky Wheel was eclipsed by larger single wheels in the late 1980s and early 1990s; it has since largely disappeared from common use.
 As of 2018, there are four known Sky Wheels that remain in operation.